kanglu/heart/README.md

   * Windows 10

 # Installation
 Use the following command line instructions on Ubuntu and macOS.
+I am assuming that ```git``` is already installed.

 Use equivalents on Windows 10.